 - Character Title

-- Disposing of a Body: Morvern hide the boyfriend's dismembered body at the top of mountain.
+- Disposing of a Body: Morvern hides her boyfriend's dismembered body at the top of mountain.

-- Forging the Will: Morvern uses the money for her boyfriend's funeral to fund her Spain trip and she pretending the author of boyfriend's novel. and his body is not authorized funeral but dismembered!
+- Forging the Will: Morvern uses the money for her boyfriend's funeral to fund her Spain trip and she's pretending to be the author of her boyfriend's novel. and his body isn't given a funeral but instead dismembered.

 - Horrible Camping Trip: Poor Lana.
-She slept strange country in strange road with incomprehensible friends.
+She slept in a strange country on a strange road with Morvern.

-- Maintain The Lie: Morvern lie to other people that her boyfriend leaves her.
-She revealed about small piece of truth-"boyfriend is dead" to Lana, but Lana doesn't belive that. so it remains till end of the line. and also lied about novel's author to publisher.
+- Maintain the Lie: Morvern lies to other people that her boyfriend left her.
+She also told Lana about her boyfriend's death, but Lana doesn't believe her.
+She also lied about writing the novel to the publisher.

-- Mummies at the Dinner Table: At first scene, Morvern doesn't clean up boyfriend's body.
+- Mummies at the Dinner Table: At the beginning of the story, Morvern doesn't clean up her boyfriend's body.
 She even dismembers it instead of giving it a funeral.

-- Unexpected Inheritance: Morvern's boyfriend left lot of money for his funeral, a novel and in the movie, a mixtape.
+- Unexpected Inheritance: Morvern's boyfriend left money for his funeral, a novel and in the movie, a mixtape.

-- Personal Effects Reveal: Morvern discovered boyfriend's unpublished novel, she change the author's name and using for get some money from publisher.
-Ironically, Publisher highly praised her (actually HIS) novel.
+- Personal Effects Reveal: Morvern discovered her boyfriend's unpublished novel, so she takes all the credit and got published.
+Ironically, the publisher highly praised the novel.

-- Soundtrack Dissonance: Morvern dismembered her boyfriend's body listening Velvet Underground Song, 'I'm Sticking with You'.
-Eehk.
+- Soundtrack Dissonance: Morvern dismembered her boyfriend's body while listening to "I'm Sticking with You".

-- Unreliable Narrator: (Only Novel) The Novel's narrator and protagonist, Morvern, dismembered her boyfriend's body and stolen his novel.
-We didn't sure about hers mental statement and narration.
+- Unreliable Narrator: (Only Novel) Morvern dismembered her boyfriend's body and stole his novel.
+Her mental state is unclear.